 - Bandwidth usage estimates for online gaming on devices like PlayStation, Xbox, and Nintendo Switch are between 3-6 Mbps down and .75-1 Mbps up.
 That is for one player on one device.

 - For a 2-way video call, Skype recommends 1.5 Mbps download and 1.5 Mbps upload, while video calls with multiple people need at least 8 Mbps download.

 - Facebook users average about 0.03 Mbps when browsing the site, but requirements increase significantly when streaming videos from the site.

 - Internet connected Home Security and Automation devices use more than 1 Mbps

-- Smart phones and devices like Echo, when idle use 1 Mbps each
+- Smartphones and tablets, when idle use 1 Mbps each

-Based upon this data, a four person household’s bandwidth utilization might look something like this:
+Based on this data, a four-person household’s bandwidth utilization might look something like this:

 |Social Media on Phone||1.03 Mbps|